codeforamerica/codeforamerica.org-archive/playbooks/technology-procurement/rfp-recommendations/index.md

 >
 > [Creating a federal marketplace for agile delivery services](https://18f.gsa.gov/2015/01/08/creating-a-federal-marketplace-for-agile-delivery-services/)

-You should:
+Your RFP should:

-* require vendors to deliver live demonstrations, not presentations or mockups
+* require vendors to show what they can do through working software, not presentations or mockups
+* not waste time on key staff or certification requirements

 ## 5. Describe ongoing services, not solutions

-Use your RFP to describe a service that continues to improve and not a product or solution that is bought and make this clear to bidders and vendors.
-Look for opportunities to make it easier for the service to improve after it goes live, whether that's using open standards, or making sure that you're measuring the right data to know what to work on next.
+Make clear that you are looking for a service that continues to improve, not a product or solution that is bought.
+This is on top of maintenance to make sure the service keeps working, it means requiring research and development that continues after the service goes live.
+Use the RFP to make it easy for the service to improve after it goes live, by using open standards and making sure you're measuring the right data to decide what to work on next.

-You should:
+Your RFP should:

-* use open standards and common or commodity platforms to make it easier to regularly and frequently improve the service
+* require open standards and common or commodity platforms so the service can be regularly and frequently improved
-* simplify the kinds of changes that can be made to the service after it is live
+* describe a clear and simple way to make changes to the service after it goes live
-* make user research an essential part of the team that decides changes to the services after it is live
+* make user research an essential part of the team that decides how to improve the service after it goes live
 * set key performance indicators for the service
-* set and require the collection of performance data to analyze success and choose features and tasks for improvement
+* require the collection of performance data to analyze success and choose features and tasks for improvement